manelpuig/rUBot_drone_ws/Documentation/03_Tello_drone_install.md

 ```
  You will only need to open file "tello_driver_node.py" and change to python3 on the first line

+**Cloning from Drone Project**

+You can clone the project from my github: https://github.com/manelpuig/rUBot_drone_ws

+Then you need to follow the instructions without the cloning the packages.

 # **Tello drone device registering**

 First time you have to register your Tello drone device: